shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Yeah and I'm still a cat."

-"Ok, well let's go back to your workshop to figure this out.
+"Ok, well let's get you back to your workshop to figure this out.
 I'm sure there's something there we could use."

 "Ok."
 Ersie hugged Muddy.
 "Thanks, Muddy."